Queen-Jewel/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 a function that encodes a string into 1337. a function that encodes a string using rot13. a function that prints an integer.
+Add one line to this code, so that the program prints a[2] = 98, followed by a new line. a function that adds two numbers.